Transfer Learning for Kernel-based Regression: Transfer Learning for Kernel Ridge Regression

 Combining the above two estimators, we derive the final estimator of $f^{(0)}_\rho$ that

 The proposed two-step transfer learning algorithm is summarized in Algorithm \ref{Al1}.

-A theoretical example is considered to provide some insightful understanding of Algorithm \ref{Al1}, where we assume that ${\cal A}_h=\{1,2,3\}$ is known and the illustration is depicted in Figure \ref{fig2}.
-Specifically, the standard KRR estimator $\widehat{f}_{KRR}$ is obtained only using the target data, and it is well-known that its optimal convergence rate is $r_1=O_P(n_0^{-\frac{r}{2r+\alpha}})$ \citep{caponnetto2007optimal}.
-Note that $r_1$ is treated as the radius of the gray circle centering at $f_{\rho}^{(0)}$ in Figure \ref{fig2}.
-In the transferring step, the estimator $\widehat{f}^p$ marked in orange is obtained by pooling all the source data indexed by ${\cal A}_h$ and target data.
-After the debiasing step, the final estimator $\widehat{f}$ is obtained and is marked as the green point in Figure \ref{fig2}.
-As shown in Theorem \ref{theorem_1} of Section \ref{sec:theory}, the convergence rate of $\widehat{f}$ is $r_2=O_P\big ((n_{{\cal A}_h}+n_0)^{-\frac{r}{2r+\alpha}}+h^{\frac{\alpha}{1+\alpha}}n_0^{-\frac{1}{2+2\alpha}} \big )$, which is much smaller than $r_1$ under mild conditions.
-This further supports the advantage of the proposed method implemented in Algorithm \ref{Al1}.

-\subsection{Transfer Learning with Unknown Transferable Sources}
+\subsection{Transfer learning with unknown transferable sources}

 The success of Algorithm \ref{Al1} requires the prior knowledge of ${\cal A}_h$.
 In practice, it is unrealistic to know ${\cal A}_h$ in advance, and brute-force transfer can be detrimental to the prediction performance when the source and target data are not closely related \citep{pan2010survey,weiss2016survey}.
-To tackle these problems, we propose a sparse aggregation-based transfer learning KRR algorithm named SA-TKRR, which is robust to the negative sources.
-In sharp contrast to ${\cal A}_h$-TKRR which highly depends on the choice of the pre-specified $h$, SA-TKRR is able to automatically search the optimal choice of $h$ in an efficient way with a theoretical guarantee.
+In this section, we propose a sparse aggregation-based transfer learning KRR algorithm named SA-TKRR, which is robust to the negative sources.
+In sharp contrast to ${\cal A}_h$-TKRR, which highly depends on the choice of the pre-specified $h$, SA-TKRR is able to automatically search the optimal choice of $h$ in an efficient way with a theoretical guarantee.

 Now we introduce SA-TKRR in detail.
 Specifically, we first randomly and uniformly divide the target data $\mathcal{T}$ into two subsets, $\mathcal{T}_1$ and ${\cal T}_2$.
 For notation simplicity, we denote ${\cal S}^{(0)}={\cal T}_1$.
 Then, we fit the standard KRR on each $\mathcal{S}^{(k)}$ to obtain the estimators $\widehat{f}^{(k)}$ that